 •Loss of hair on the outer edge of the eyebrows

 •Depression or mood swings

 •Tiredness after a full night’s sleep

 •Tingling and/or numbness in extremities

 Hypothyroidism can reveal itself in one or more of any of these symptoms and each person is different.
-If any of these symptoms sound familiar, you may benefit from a therapeutic trial of natural thyroid supplementation.
+If any of these symptoms sound familiar, you may benefit from a therapeutic trial of desiccated thyroid supplementation.
 You may have had the experience that you have already gone to your physician complaining of one or more of the symptoms above, yet when he checked your thyroid blood levels everything was within the normal range.
 You have all the symptoms of hypothyroidism, but no diagnosis.
 This is a frustrating process and sadly, very common.
-Next week we’ll discuss why most doctors can’t see past the blood tests to the patient and why this isn’t the best way to diagnose hypothyroidism.
+Most doctors can’t see past the blood tests to the patient and this isn’t the best way to diagnose hypothyroidism.
 Blood tests are only one piece of the puzzle.

 If you have some of the above symptoms, get evaluated by a doctor who will listen and not solely rely on a blood test.
 You deserve to get the right diagnosis and treatment.